web-dev-media/applyFiltersJs/README.md

 The finally result in browser
 ```
-applyFilters example - say hello to John and Rene
+applyfilters example - say hello to Sven and Rene
 ```

 # What is in the inside?